-After you have registered for a language course, you can also take our online placement test via Skype free of charge.
+After the online registration, you can take our online placement test via Skype free of charge.
 Using Skype, we test your oral language skills, discuss the results of your written test with you and, if desired, can also register you for the German course we recommend (this is a legally binding agreement).

 Important: We offer the Skype "office hours" to learners who cannot come to Germany until the course begins and who have already completed the written placement test on our home page.

 Skype - Advising: Tuesdays and Wednesdays from 2 to 3 pm by appointment.